Use Cases

 Why Yesterday's Tools Don't Work Today

-AI-powered editing software can alter images seamlessly, and generative AI can create convincing fakes from scratch.
+AI powered editing software can alter images seamlessly, and generative AI can create convincing fakes from scratch.
 Metadata is easily manipulated or stripped entirely.
 A 2023 Reuters Institute study highlights this vulnerability, with 65% of news editors identifying manipulated content as a major threat.
 The old methods are no longer just inefficient; they are a liability.

-A Modern Workflow: Implementing RAW-Based Verification
+A Modern Workflow: Implementing Provenance-Based Verification

 Step 1: Update Freelancer Submission Guidelines